Phuket reef ecology guide, Thailand

 TRIGGERFISHES (Balistidae)

-A moderately large family, common to our area.
+A moderately large family, common to our area and often encountered around the Similan Islands.
 Large-headed fishes, first dorsal fin with 3 spines, of which the first is stout and lockable in upright position by second spine.
 Pectoral fin usually small and paddle-like.
 Their jaws are very strong, each with 8 long close-set teeth.

 Most species are distinctly colored and readily identified.
 In most species there is virtually no difference between sexes.
 Males of some species are known to make nests and guard eggs vigorously, often attacking divers which venture into their territory.